Profiles

 Graduate Student

-Nadine is in her 1st year of the Clinical Psychology program at the University of Waterloo.
+Nadine is in the clinical psychology graduate program at UW.
 She graduated with a BSc in Health Studies and MASc in Developmental and Communication Science at the University of Waterloo.
 Nadine’s research explores parent-child interactions and in particular, how certain parenting behaviours help or hinder children’s learning in problem-solving contexts.